alvara/jesse-alvarado-nextjs/README.md

 ### Built With

-Here are the major frameworks/libraries used to power this project.
+Here are the major frameworks/libraries used to power this project:

 * Server-side rendering with [Next.js](https://nextjs.org/)
 * Development is in [React.js](https://reactjs.org/)